fribaulttristan/CryoGrid_Optimization_Automatization/docs/_build/html/_sources/installation.md.txt

 ## Data Preparation

 - The `data/Daily_mean/` folder contains example sensor CSV files.
+Make sure to follow the formatting of the template file.
 - For your own simulations, place your sensor CSV files in `data/Daily_mean/`.
 - `.mat` forcing files should be placed in `forcing/Forcing_Data/`.
+Make sure to follow the formatting of the template file.
 - Ensure that file names match the sensor ID used in your MATLAB scripts and in the `PAPROG_Data_set.xlsx` file.